Bob Dylan's Greatest Hits: Europe

+Released as Bob Dylan's Greatest Hits, cover-subtitled "Nobody sings Dylan like Dylan" and with a front cover studio photo of Dylan that differed from the UK one, this version was compiled in 1966.
+Only half of its 12 songs were also on the U.S. release, and songs from Blonde on Blonde were omitted altogether.

+UK & Europe follow-on (Greatest Hits 2)

-The UK release of the album had a slightly different track listing.
-"Positively 4th Street" was omitted, but "She Belongs to Me", "It's All Over Now, Baby Blue", and "One of Us Must Know (Sooner or Later)" were added.
-In the UK, this album was followed up by Bob Dylan's Greatest Hits 2, which repeated the Blonde on Blonde songs from the first Greatest Hits and also added "Absolutely Sweet Marie", "Just Like Tom Thumb's Blues", "Gates of Eden", "Chimes of Freedom", and several others.
-This album was different from the album called Bob Dylan's Greatest Hits Vol. II in the US, which was released in 1971 and called More Bob Dylan Greatest Hits in the UK.
+In the UK and Europe, the album was quickly followed up by Bob Dylan's Greatest Hits 2 in 1967, which repeated the four Blonde on Blonde songs from the first UK Greatest Hits album and added three more (including "Absolutely Sweet Marie"), as well as five further pre-1966 album songs (including "Just Like Tom Thumb's Blues", "Gates of Eden" and "Chimes of Freedom").
+This album was different from the later 1971 album that was called Bob Dylan's Greatest Hits Vol. II in the US and called More Bob Dylan Greatest Hits in the UK.